Ministry of Defence and Veterans Affairs (Uganda)

 The Ministry of Defence and Veterans Affairs (MODVA) is a government ministry responsible for the national defence and security of Uganda.
 In this capacity, its role is to preserve, defend and protect the people, property, sovereignty and territorial integrity of Uganda, contributing to regional stability and supporting international peace initiatives.

 History

 During the colonial days, the national defence forces were named King's African Rifles (KAR).
 Later the name changed to Uganda Rifles (UR) and then Uganda Army (UA).
 The force that fought the Uganda Bush War, from 8 February 1981 to 26 January 1986, was called the National Liberation Army.
-In 1995, when a new constitution was promulgated, the name was changed to Uganda People's Defence Force.
+In 1995, when a new constitution was promulgated, the name was changed to Uganda People's Defence Forces (UPDF).

 Location

 The headquarters of the ministry are located in the Mbuya Military Barracks, on Chwa II Road, in the Nakawa Division of the city of Kampala, Uganda's capital and largest city.